 For deeper cleaning, you can soak the toy in a solution of vinegar and water for a few minutes, rinse, and dry.

 DO NOT USE BLEACH or anything toxic!
 The baby will eventually put the toy in their mouth again, so you want to be sure it is safe for them.

 For stuffed animals and fabric toys, you can spot clean them or machine-wash them, depending on the washing instruction, and air dry them afterward.

-- For machine washing, place the toy in a laundry bag to protect it from the washing machine and wash with cold water on a gently cycle.
+- For machine washing, place the toy in a laundry bag to protect it from the washing machine and wash with cold water on a gentle cycle.

 - For spot cleaning, soap and water on a damp washcloth should do the trick.